List of Weapons

 Throwing

 Any weapon or item can be thrown by you at a target or direction of your choice.
-The weapon or item thrown counts as a ranged attack, except the weapon is the projectile.
-Equipping a weapon in hand requires a free action, and if you want to throw a second weapon on the same turn you either need to have used the free action on your previous turn or have the Thrown Weapon Fighting feat.
+The weapon or item thrown counts as a ranged attack, except that the weapon is the projectile.
+Equipping a weapon in hand requires a free action, and if you want to throw a second weapon on the same turn, you either need to have used the free action on your previous turn or have the Thrown Weapon Fighting feat.
 You use the same ability modifier for range throw attacks as the melee attack roll and damage roll.
 The normal range of throwing an item is equal to your strength score, while the maximum range is your normal range times 3.
 If you need to use both hands to wield the weapon, then the normal range is 5.

 Throwing range: (Strenght Score / Strenght Score x3)